 New types of vegan leather are constantly coming to market.
 French footwear brand Veja launched cruelty-free sneakers made from corn leather, made from 50 percent corn waste leftover from the food industry.

 On a smaller scale, two designers on nearly opposite sides of the globe have developed vegan leather using SCOBY (symbiotic culture of bacteria and yeast), a slime-like ingredient used to ferment kombucha.
 Bulgarian-born designer Galina Mihaleva makes it out of a makeshift lab at the School of Art at Arizona.
-An Australian student made a vegan leather jacket using a similar method, which earned her a spot in the London College of Fashion at age 17 – the youngest-ever to be accepted into the school.
+An Australian student made a vegan leather jacket using a similar method, which earned her a spot in the London College of Fashion.

 New innovations are always coming to market as technology improves and more seek to make their lifestyle cruelty-free.

 Vegan leather has a number of uses, ranging from jackets, shoes, and accessories to furniture and car interiors.
-Innovations in the market means that companies are always finding new uses.
+Innovations in the market mean that companies are always finding new uses.

-A vegan leather jacket is a wardrobe staple; it can be worn over fluttery dresses or paired with an all-black ensemble.
-Colorful or metallic faux leather jackets can be dressed up for weddings and other events.
+A vegan leather jacket is a wardrobe staple.
+You can wear one over floaty dresses or pair with an all-black ensemble.
 There aren’t many situations where a vegan leather looks out of place.
-Italian fashion brand Altiir made gold and silver vegan leather jackets from Piñatex while James&Co Ethical Vegan Apparel opted to go with traditional black.
+Italian fashion brand Altiir makes gold and silver vegan leather jackets from Piñatex while James&Co Ethical Vegan Apparel opts for waterborne polyurethane.
 Faux leather jackets can also be found at retailers from H&M to Nasty Gal.
-Check out these 7 Vegan Leather Jackets to Edge Up Your Wardrobe for more inspiration.

 For heels, try brands like Stella McCartney, Veerah, Beyond Skin, and Betsey Johnson.
-For boots, Doc Martens makes faux leather versions of its classic combat boots (it also comes in Cherry Red) and vegan leather Oxfords.
-Check out these 7 Vegan Leather Boots as well.
-If you want Ugg-style boots, try Bearpaw.
-For sandals, try Vegetarian Shoes or Birkenstocks’ vegan leather line.
+For boots, Dr. Martens offers a range of faux leather versions of its classic combat boots.

 Are there vegan leather sneakers?
-Last year, Stella McCartney partnered with Adidas to launch vegan Stan Smith shoes, which were worn by pop icon Madonna and Dame Emma Thompson.
-German brand nat-2 makes vegan leather sneakers from coffee grounds and mushrooms.
+Stella McCartney partnered with Adidas to launch vegan Stan Smith shoes.
+German brand Nat-2 makes vegan leather sneakers from coffee grounds and mushrooms.
 Luxury shoe brand Veja made sneakers from corn leather.
-For men’s shoes, check out Brooklyn-based ethical vegan label, Brave GentleMan.
+For men’s shoes, check out Brooklyn-based ethical vegan label Brave GentleMan.

 Is there vegan leather jewelry?
-Recycled rubber and tires are surprisingly leather-like as jewelry- plus, it gives new life to materials that would otherwise end up in a landfill.
+Recycled rubber and tires are surprisingly leather-like and using them to make jewelry gives new life to materials that would otherwise end up in a landfill.
 Black Swan Bali makes a couple of pieces made from recycled rubber.
 Designer Laura Zabo makes jewelry and accessories for men and women from upcycled tires.
 Zabo even makes dog collars, so your furry friend can look sharp in a faux leather collar.

 Wallets and Bags

-For some, an outfit is never complete without a complementary bag – and there are bags to match every style.
+For some, an outfit is never complete without a bag.
 You can opt for a chic, minimalist look with bags from ethical vegan brand Matt & Nat, from simple clutches to faux leather backpacks.
 But if funky, creative styles light up your life, go for Betsey Johnson.
 You can also turn to Lulus, Urban Expressions, and Stella McCartney.

-If you prefer to just keep a wallet, Brave GentleMan makes vegan leather wallets and card holders using its Italian-made “future-leather” – but the men’s fashion label makes bags as well.
+If you prefer to just keep a wallet, Brave GentleMan makes vegan leather wallets and cardholders using its Italian-made “future-leather.”
+The men’s fashion label makes bags as well.

 As more people opt to make their wardrobe cruelty-free, even furniture companies are beginning to launch vegan leather home decor.
-Iconic British sofa brand Chesterfields launched a vegan leather range of couches and chairs recently, citing consumer demand for kinder, environmentally-friendly options.
+Iconic British sofa brand Chesterfields launched a vegan leather range of couches and chairs, citing consumer demand for kinder, environmentally-friendly options.

 Vegetarian French designer Philippe Starck also makes vegan leather furniture using waste from the apple industry.
 Called Apple Ten Lork, the innovative textile uses the fruit’s cores and skins.
 It’s manufactured by Italian firm Frumat, which upcycles biological waste into eco-friendly products.

-There are even vegan interior design experts.
-UK designer Helen Winters was awarded for her use of faux leather in her work.
-It’s also a rising trend in Hollywood, with designers such as Deborah DiMare who are using ethical alternatives to traditional materials.
+It’s also a rising trend in Hollywood, with designers such as Deborah DiMare using ethical alternatives to traditional materials.
 You can even source your own vegan leather to re-upholster thrifted furniture.
 There is also a website, Vegan Design, which is dedicated to helping people connect with vegan-friendly brands and experts.

 Will the cars of the future still have leather interiors?
 Once a nearly unavoidable part of buying a car, animal-free interiors are becoming increasingly popular as more consumers demand sustainable, vegan alternatives.